 One of Ed's greatest success stories was Brian Vollmer from multi-platinum Canadian hard rock icons, Helix.
 Brian was diagnosed with nodes on his vocal cords that were so bad, he was told that if he continued to sing, he would probably never be able to speak to his children.
 Without surgery, Brian started studying with Edward, and within a year, his nodes were gone, and his voice was better than ever.
 Over thirty years later, Brian's voice is stronger than ever - all because of the technique!

 I consider myself very lucky to have learned from Ed.
-For some reason, even though he had stopped taking on new students, he agreed to teach me.
-He never accepted any others in the whole time I knew him.
+For some reason, even though he had mostly stopped taking on new students, he agreed to teach me.
+He accepted very few others in the whole time I knew him.
 I believe that part of his reason for taking me on was because I am a teacher, and saw the potential in my sharing the technique with others some day.

 Other links to Edward L. Johnson: